microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-localvideo.md

 ## Adding a local video source

-Because there is generally a single local video source, there is no need to create a new game object, and in this tutorial for simplicity we will add a [`LocalVideoSource`](xref:Microsoft.MixedReality.WebRTC.Unity.LocalVideoSource) component to the same game object as the peer connection:
+For clarity we will create a new game object and add a [`LocalVideoSource`](xref:Microsoft.MixedReality.WebRTC.Unity.LocalVideoSource) component.
+It may sound superfluous at the moment to create a new game object, as we could add the local video source to the same game object already owning the peer connection component, but this will prove more clear and easy to manipulate later.

+- In the **Hierarchy** window, select **Create** > **Create Empty**.
-- In the **Hierarchy** window, select the game object with the peer connection component
+- In the **Inspector** window, rename the newly-created game object to something memorable like "LocalMediaPlayer".
-- In the **Inspector** window, press the **Add Component** button at the bottom of the window, and select **MixedReality-WebRTC** > **LocalVideoSource**
+- Press the **Add Component** button at the bottom of the window, and select **MixedReality-WebRTC** > **LocalVideoSource**.
 - This component needs to know which peer connection to use.
 Once again, use the asset selection window to assign our peer connection to the **Peer Connection** property.

 ![Create a local video source assigned to our peer connection](helloworld-unity-8.png)